Compact Disc. A compact disc (CD) stores music in a coded pattern... | Channels for Pearson+

 Compact Disc.
 A compact disc (CD) stores music in a coded pattern of tiny pits 10^-7 m deep.
 The pits are arranged in a track that spirals outward toward the rim of the disc; the inner and outer radii of this spiral are 25.0 mm and 58.0 mm, respectively.
-As the disc spins inside a CD player, the track is scanned at a constant linear speed of 1.25 m/s. (b) The maximum playing time of a CD is 74.0 min.
-What would be the length of the track on such a maximum-duration CD if it were stretched out in a straight line?
+As the disc spins inside a CD player, the track is scanned at a constant linear speed of 1.25 m/s. (c) What is the average angular acceleration of a maximumduration CD during its 74.0-min playing time?
+Take the direction of rotation of the disc to be positive.

 Verified Solution